Hanbananaross/functional-js-first-steps/README.md

 All of the impure side effects we can force out to the outer edges of our application.
 Everything inside the program is deterministic.

+## Why functional programming?

+  * More predictable, safer
+  * Easier to test/debug
+  * Makes our lives easier
+  * You can do everything with functions

+  > Instead of thinking how should my program run, think: what should my program take in, and what should it return out?

+### Why functional JavaScript?

+  * Easier to work with/write than Object-Oriented
+  * Established community & tools